KuetTai/aws-cloudwatchlogs/README.md

 - Create your metrics and alarms, build auto-recovery workflow if possible.
 (For example, if detected Diskspace full, go to EC2 install to clean up temp files automatically)

 #### Cost Optimisation
+- Enable `Stored bytes` column at `CloudWatch -> Log Groups` table view by clicking the 'gear' icon at the top right of the view.
 - Set Log Groups Expiry, (e.g: 7 days)
 - CloudWatch Log storage cost $0.03 per GB.
 If logs required to be store for Long Term Archival, store it in S3 IA ($0.0125 per GB) or S3 Glacier ($0.004 per GB), or even S3 Glacier Deep Archive ($0.00099 per GB).
 The prices are based on us-east-1, N. Virginia region, as of 23-Mar-2020.
 Look at the table below for comparison.